superdba111/ETL/README.md

 Besides aboves, all ETL/ELT tool can do lookup, router, sorter, rank, data validation etc.

 tried other ETL tools like datastage, babelway, boomi but gave them up

+Python with Airflow ETL is located DS folder, here are all tools